linux-system-roles/logging/README.md

 - `ca_cert_src`: Local CA cert file path which is copied to the target host.
 If `ca_cert` is specified, it is copied to the location.
 Otherwise, to logging_config_dir.
 - `cert_src`: Local cert file path which is copied to the target host.
 If `cert` is specified, it is copied to the location.
 Otherwise, to logging_config_dir.
 - `private_key_src`: Local key file path which is copied to the target host.
 If `private_key` is specified, it is copied to the location.
 Otherwise, to logging_config_dir.
+- `uid`: If basic HTTP authentication is deployed, the user name is specified with this key.

+logging_elasticsearch_password: If basic HTTP authentication is deployed, the password is specified with this global variable.
+Please be careful that this `logging_elasticsearch_password` is a global variable to be placed at the same level as `logging_output`, `logging_input`, and `logging_flows` are.
+Another things to be aware of are this `logging_elasticsearch_password` is shared among all the elasticsearch outputs.
+That is, the elasticsearch servers should share one password if there are multiple of servers.
+Plus, the uid and password are configured if both of them are found in the playbook.
+For instance, if there are multiple elasticsearch outputs and one of them is missing the `uid` key, then the configured output does not have the uid and password.

 #### files type